Lenildo-Luan/personal-blog/posts/introduction-to-vue.md

 ### Concluding

-In this post learn a little about the history of Vue and its main features.
+In this post, we learn a little about the history of Vue and its main features.
 In the next two posts, we'll learn about the two ways to create a Vue application.
 See you there.